HPCinR/pics/README.md

 # Common files for several HPC-R docs

-First commit and push files here.
+First commit and push selected files here.

 Then in the other doc using this submodule:
 ` git submodule update --remote`